xXleowXx/gitlab-charts/doc/installation/migration/package_to_helm.md

 [was not supported until GitLab 12.8](https://gitlab.com/gitlab-org/gitlab/-/issues/27698#note_317190991) by the `gitlab:artifacts:migrate` script below.

+NOTE:
+If you're running GitLab from within a Docker container, replace `sudo` in the following commands with `docker exec -t <container name>`.

 1. Migrate any existing files (uploads, artifacts, LFS objects) from the package-based installation to object storage: